DonHulieo/don-jewellery/README.md

 # Credits
 - [Holiday95](https://github.com/Holidayy95/qb-jewelery) For their fork of qb-jewelery which this is based on, and giving me the idea.
+- [QBCore Framework](https://github.com/qbcore-framework) For the orginal qb-jewelery and for inspiring me to code.

 # Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)